Do you love the classic style looks of Audrey Hepburn, Kate Winslet or Princess Diana? They all have a classic style personality.

 Add color to your classic capsule wardrobe with tops, jewelry and accessories.
 Or layer other neutrals to add texture and interest.

-Pair your basics with statement necklaces, scarves and bold accessories to add emphasis and personality.
+Pair your basics with statement necklaces, scarves, and bold accessories to add emphasis and personality.
+If it’s too warm for a coat, you could always add a wrap to your accessories to cover your arms.

 Stores and brands for the classic style personality